Category

 Clovelly Beach: Calm Waters, Wild Stories (and a Few Things You’d Definitely Write Home About)

-Clovelly Beach: Calm Waters, Big Personalities and a Lot More History Than You’d Expect 😉 At first glance, Clovelly Beach looks almost modest.
+Clovelly Beach: Calm Waters, Big Personalities and a Lot More History Than You’d Expect At first glance, Clovelly Beach looks almost modest.
 There are no rolling surf breaks, no towering dunes and no dramatic stretches of sand disappearing into the distance.
 Instead, you’ll find a narrow, sheltered bay, glassy water and a steady hum of families going about their day.
 But don’t let its quiet confidence fool you — Clovelly is one of those places where the stories run deep, the characters are unforgettable and nearly every local family has a memory tied to its shoreline.
-Beloved by parents,…
+Beloved by parents, trusted…

 Continue reading